 There’s nothing worse than inconsiderate neighbours, really.
 You know the ones – they start their lawnmower up at 7am, have loud parties every Saturday night, and are constantly hammering at something in their backyard.
 If that annoys you, then odds are that you don’t want to be “that neighbor” and are trying to find a way to be considerate while building a vinyl deck.
 Tufdek has a few construction rules for neighbours to keep everyone happy:

 Vinyl Deck Building Tip One: Notice

 Unplanned (or just not notified) construction can be a pain for neighbors, especially in the warm summer months when they want to enjoy some peace and quiet outside.
 Let your neighbours know ahead of time what the construction will be, when, and for how long.
 Also, provide an email address where they can reach you should they have any concerns or complaints which is one of the great construction rules for neighbours.

 Vinyl Deck Building Tip Two: Parking

-When you hire contractors to build a vinyl deck, you’ll be dealing with at least one, if not several extra vehicles on your street.
+When you hire contractors to build a vinyl deck, you’ll be dealing with at least one, if not several extra vehicles on your street or in your complex.
 Make sure that the contractors aren’t hampering your neighbor’s access to driveways or laneways.
-If one of your neighbors has an extra spot, as if you can borrow it for the time being.
+If one of your neighbors has an extra spot ask if you can borrow it for the time being.

 Vinyl Deck Building Tip Three: Permits and Insurance

 Knowing that a professional is on the job (rather than your Uncle Mike) can help alleviate some of the tension associated with vinyl deck construction, particularly with your immediate neighbors.
 Have a stack of business cards for your contractor handy, so they can direct any concerns or questions to the right party.
 It can also help, if needed, to mention that the workers are fully bonded and insured (for safety’s sake).